Tortuga Gazette 27(7): 2-3, July 1991

 A disease characterized by a mild to severe nasal discharge has been seen for many years in captive tortoises in Europe, England, and the United States.
 Although a complete list of the number of tortoise species known to develop this disease is unavailable, it would be fair to say that until proven otherwise, all species of tortoises should be considered susceptible.
-In England this disease is commonly seen in Greek (Testudo graeca) and Hermann's (Testudo hermanni) tortoises [1].
-Attempts at demonstrating or incriminating a causal agent have been unsuccessful.
-Because of negative findings and the failure to incriminate a specific bacteria, a virus has been considered a possible cause of this disease [2].
+In England this disease is commonly seen in Greek (Testudo graeca) and Hermann's (Testudo hermanni) tortoises.1

-In studies conducted on captive desert tortoises a bacterial organism, Pasturella testudinis, has been isolated and incriminated as a possible cause of this disease [4].
+In studies conducted on captive desert tortoises a bacterial organism, Pasturella testudinis, has been isolated and incriminated as a possible cause of this disease.4

 However P. testudinis has also been isolated from healthy tortoises and the significance of this organism remains unknown.